Got a Question?

 It's like that.

-But the real beauty and charm lies with the small imperfections that result from the rugs hand-made nature.
+Machine made rugs are perfect because machines are programmed to be perfect.
+But the real beauty and charm lies with the small imperfections that result from a rug's handmade nature.

 Machine spun wool is swollen.